ThmX/hackzurich-vertec4/android/docs/TaskApi.md

 //import io.swagger.client.api.TaskApi;

 TaskApi apiInstance = new TaskApi();
-Long taskId = 789L; // Long | ID of task that needs to be updated Task body = new Task(); // Task | Task object that needs to be added try {
+String taskId = "taskId_example"; // String | ID of task that needs to be updated Task body = new Task(); // Task | Task object that needs to be added try {
     apiInstance.updateTask(taskId, body);